UCL-ARC/Mutein/Documents/yamlmake.md

 ## YAMLmake overview

+The following outline of YAMLmake assumes some knowledge of bash.

 YAMLmake runs a YAML pipeline file containing a list of *actions* from top to bottom executing each one in the order encountered, taking account of *includes* and *modules*.
 A configuration state is also maintained as a hierachical tree of nested lists, dictionaries and strings which is modified everytime a *config* item is encountered in the pipeline.
 For example:

 ```